This is a post out of the “31 Days of Morning Circles ”. You can find the main page for this series here.

 I believe that the basics in life aren’t academically-related.
 Everything your child needs to learn about anything is based on essential life skills.
 Through life skills, your child will learn to learn and to achieve to the best of his potential.
 (You can read more about lifelong learning and life skills in this mini-series beginning here).

 Morning circles are so successful in a school setting because they introduce children to the basics in life: human connections, a sense of belonging and inner-peace.
 The same is true in the home setting, which is why more and more homeschoolers begin their day with morning circles.
 Homeschoolers have an advantage over schools because the group ratio is smaller, thereby increasing the likelihood of success.

-Because we want to build the same types of “basics” for the child with special needs, I can’t think of any structure more beneficial for a child and his family than morning circles.
+Because we want to build the same types of “basics”, I can’t think of any structure more beneficial for a child and his family than morning circles.